Khushi130404/Ensemble-Learning/README.md

 ## Techniques Covered

-The following ensemble methods have been implemented and evaluated in this project:
+The following ensemble methods have been implemented and evaluated in this project :
 - Adaboost (Adaptive Boosting)
 - Bagging (Bootstrap Aggregating)
 - Gradient Boosting
 - Random Forest
 - Stacking Ensemble
 - Voting Ensemble

+## Problem Types

+The project includes implementations for :

+- Regression Problems

+- Classification Problems